Class PGS_Morphology

 interpolate

-public static processing.core.PShape interpolate(processing.core.PShape from, processing.core.PShape to, double interpolationFactor) Generates an intermediate shape between two shapes by interpolating between them.
-This process has many names: shape morphing / blending / averaging / tweening / interpolation.The underlying technique rotates one of the shapes to minimise the total distance between each shape's vertices, then performs linear interpolation between vertices.
-This performs well in practice but the outcome worsens as shapes become more concave; more sophisticated techniques would employ some level of rigidity preservation.
+public static processing.core.PShape interpolate(processing.core.PShape from, processing.core.PShape to, double interpolationFactor) Generates an intermediate shape between two shapes by interpolating between their exterior rings.
+This process has many names: shape morphing / blending / averaging / tweening / interpolation.Note the interpolated shape may self-intersect (this implementation is not "rigid").

 - Parameters:

-- a single polygon; the shape we want to morph fromto
+from- a single polygon; the shape we want to morph fromto- a single polygon; the shape we want to morphfromintointerpolationFactor- between 0...1- Returns:

 - a polygonal PShape